stasyanko/monnblanc-principles/README.md

 But who forbids you to design objects with immutability in mind?

-You will see later why these are problems.

 First of all let's define ***what an object is.***

 It is interesting, that many people who use OOP daily have never thought of what an object actually is.